American Basketball League (1925–1955): History

 Joseph Carr, who was in 1925 the president of then-new National Football League, organized the ABL from nine of the best independent pro teams from the East and the Midwest.
 George Halas of the NFL Chicago Bears was the owner of the Chicago Bruins, and department store magnate Max Rosenblum, a part owner of the NFL's Cleveland Bulldogs, financed the Cleveland Rosenblums.
 Future NFL (Washington Redskins) owner George Preston Marshall, the owner of a chain of laundries, was owner of the Washington Palace Five.
 Other teams were the Boston Whirlwinds, Brooklyn Arcadians, Buffalo Bisons, Detroit Pulaski Post Five, Fort Wayne Hoosiers, and Rochester Centrals.
-The New York Celtics were one of the top teams at the time, but declined to join the ABL, instead opting to be an "at large" team.
+The New York Celtics were one of the top teams at the time, but declined to join the ABL, instead opting to remain an "at large" team at the time.

 The league adopted a format with a split season that was divided into two halves, with the winner of the first half playing the winner of the second half for the championship.
+In addition to implementing the split season formatting, the ABL also adopted both the rules utilized by the Amateur Athletic Union (which included things like having their games be played under two 20-minute halves, eliminating the allowance of the two-handed double dribble, implementing the three-second lane violation, and being one of the first professional basketball leagues (if not the very first one in general) to utilize a backboard for professional basketball usage that's more commonly displayed for the sport to this day, with the ABL being the first league to make it mandatory) and became the first professional basketball league to both utilize exclusive professional basketball contracts (which were done to prevent players from jumping to various teams throughout a season, which plagued the sport's early professional history at the time) and to forbid gambling on games in general.
 The 1925–26 season saw Cleveland, the second half winner, defeat Brooklyn, winner of the first half of the season, three games to none.
 The Boston Whirlwinds, in conflict with the other owners over the status of the Celtics, refused to take part in the second half of the season and dropped out of the league.

 Five games into the 1926–27 season, the original Celtics were fully admitted to replace the Brooklyn franchise, and won 32 of the remaining 37 games.